Battle of Concepción: Battle

 The Texian position was surrounded by trees, leaving the Mexican cavalry no room to maneuver.
 The 200 members of the cavalry remained on the west bank of the river, behind the Texians, to foil any escape attempts.
 Lieutenant Colonel José Maria Mendosa brought the Mexican infantry and artillery across the river to a position below that of the Texians.
-In response, Texians trimmed undergrowth near their camp to provide better visibility and dug steps into the embankment so that they could more easily climb up to fire.
+In response, Texians trimmed the undergrowth near their camp to provide better visibility and dug steps into the embankment, allowing them to more easily climb up to the fire.
 The two sides skirmished desultorily for two hours, until the fog began to lift.
 At that point, 50–60 Mexican infantrymen crossed the prairie to surround the Texians.
 Seeing their approach, Bowie shouted to his Texian forces, "Keep under cover, boys, and reserve your fire; we haven't a man to spare!"
 At 300 yd from the Texian position, the Mexican infantry halted and formed a line with the cannon in the middle.
 They began firing as they advanced toward the Texian positions, to little effect.
 For the most part, the Mexican volleys passed over the heads of the Texians.
 According to Texian Noah Smithwick, "grapeshot and canister thrashed through the pecan trees overhead, raining a shower of ripe nuts down on us, and I saw men picking them up and eating them with as little concern as if they were being shaken down by a norther."
 In his official report to Austin, Bowie remarked that "The discharge from the enemy was one continued blaze of fire, whilst that from our lines, was more slowly delivered, but with good aim and deadly effect."

 When Mexican officers ordered a charge on the south bend held by Fannin, Bowie sent Coleman's company to help.
 Most of the Texian reinforcements maneuvered to their new position from below the river bank, but several rose from cover and dashed across the prairie.
 One of them, Richard Andrews, was hit in the side with grapeshot and died several hours after the battle.

 As the reinforcements reached the southern part of the horseshoe, the Mexican infantry fell back, leaving the cannon within 100 yd of the Texians.
 Texians redirected their fire to the cannoneers.
 After three different sets of gunners were killed or wounded, the cannons were abandoned.
 The Mexican infantry attempted three attacks; all were repulsed.
 As the Mexican buglers called for a retreat, the infantry fell back beyond Texian rifle range.
 The Mexican cavalry was sent to retrieve wounded men and the cannon.
 As the cavalry approached, Bowie led a charge onto the prairie.
 The Texians quickly captured the cannon and turned it on the fleeing Mexican soldiers.
 Grapeshot killed one of the mule drivers, causing his caisson to go out of control and "careen[...] through the shattered Mexican ranks".
 The battle had lasted only 30 minutes.